Who received a Galleri® test

 When you joined the trial you were put at random into the test or the control group.
 There was a 50:50 chance (like flipping a coin) of being in either group.

-If you are in the test group you will:
+If you are in the test group:

-• Not be told any other results
+• You will not be told any other results

-If you are in the control group, you will:
+If you are in the control group:

-• Not have your blood samples tested — they will be stored and may be tested in the future
+• Your blood samples were not tested using the Galleri test — they will be stored and may be tested in the future

-• Not be told any results
+• You will not be told any results

 You will not be told if you are in the test or control group, not even after the trial has finished.
 This is to help make the research results clear and reliable.